iq-hosting/imunifyav-webmin-module/README.md

 ---

 ## Feedback Welcomed
 This is version 1 of the module, and your feedback is invaluable!
-Let me know if there’s anything to improve or adjust.
+Feel free to open issues or pull requests to help improve functionality and documentation.

+---

+## Disclaimer
+This module is a **community-developed integration** by **IQ Hosting** and is **not an official product** of **CloudLinux / Imunify360**.